Former ‘Project Runway’ Winner Christian Siriano Joins Season 17 Cast As Mentor

-A former winner of Bravo’s Project Runway will join the cast of season 17 of the iconic fashion design reality series in a very special capacity.
-Christian Siriano, now a go-to designer for Hollywood’s power elite, will add the credential to his roster and return to roots as a mentor to the show’s latest batch of hopefuls looking to make a mark on the fashion industry.
+A former winner of Bravo’s Project Runway will join the Season 17 cast of the iconic fashion design reality series in a very special capacity.
+Christian Siriano, now a go-to designer for Hollywood’s power elite, will add the credential to his roster — and return to roots — as a mentor to the show’s latest batch of hopefuls looking to make a mark on the fashion industry.

 According to Bravo‘s Daily Dish, Siriano will assist in guiding the contestants to create “looks of a lifetime” during the competition.
 He will take the place of longtime Project Runway mentor Tim Gunn, who assisted Siriano during his performance in the competition.